 Houston, Texas 77046

-Attn: Senior Vice President, Treasury Dept.
+Attn: Vice President, Credit Risk Dept.

-Facsimile No.: (713)297-1053
+Facsimile No.: (713)297-1605

 Notice given by personal delivery or mail shall be effective upon actual receipt.
 Notice given by facsimile shall be effective upon actual receipt if received during recipient's normal business hours or at the beginning of recipient's next business day after receipt if not received during recipient's normal business hours.
 Any party may change its address to which notice is to be given hereunder by providing notice of same in accordance with this Section 7.